chadsr/NordVPN-NetworkManager/README.md

 This tool **automates** the importing and **secures** the usage of NordVPN OpenVPN configurations through Network Manager.

+**Disclaimer:** I am not associated with NordVPN in any shape or form, nor do I recommend their services for sensitive traffic.
+Using a self-hosted VPN provides higher assurance that your traffic isn't being monitored by a local network.
+Better yet, use TOR or another [mix network](https://en.wikipedia.org/wiki/Mix_network).

 **WebRTC Privacy Warning:**
 This tool can't protect against IP leaks through WebRTC in browsers.
 For more information: [The WebRTC “bug”](https://www.bestvpn.com/a-complete-guide-to-ip-leaks/#webrtc)